RobertElder/CS452/io/kernel2/readme.rst

   * ``SEND_BLOCKED``
   * ``REPLY_BLOCKED``

-* Tasks that blocked are simply rescheduled by re-queueing it.
+* Tasks that are blocked are simply rescheduled by re-queueing it.
+Efficiency could be improved by having a separate blocked queue.

 System Calls